Regulatory pressure on banks could cut credit to energy firms -sources

-NEW YORK, Sept 11 (Reuters) - U.S. regulators are scrutinizing the impact of falling energy prices on bank loans in a move that could make it more difficult for lenders to extend extra credit to troubled oil and gas companies, sources familiar with the review said.
+NEW YORK (Reuters) - U.S. regulators are scrutinizing the impact of falling energy prices on bank loans in a move that could make it more difficult for lenders to extend extra credit to troubled oil and gas companies, sources familiar with the review said.

 A halving of the price of oil since the summer has cut the value of assets used by energy companies as collateral for their bank loans, raising the possibility these loans will be classified as troubled in an annual regulatory review set to be published in the autumn.